waleedmebane/allsembly-prototype/about_license.md

-I would like to add a linking exception allowing distribution of "Combined Works" (see section 4 of the LGPL) without source code for the part that only links with Allsembly code, without being "based on" it (which, in the sense given by the LGPL means onlly calling its function or subclassing its classes).
+I would like to add a linking exception allowing distribution of "Combined Works" (see section 4 of the LGPL) without source code for the part that only links with Allsembly code, without being "based on" it (which, in the sense given by the LGPL means onlly calling its functions or subclassing its classes).

 I like the LGPL as a good weak copyleft license.
 My goals in using it are a little different from those of the Free Software Foundation (FSF).
-I'm interested in a license that encourages widespread use, even commercial use in proprietary software, which requiring that modifications be given back to the community in source code form.
+I'm interested in a license that encourages widespread use, even commercial use in proprietary software, while requiring that modifications be given back to the community in source code form.
 I also very much like the LGPLs provisions about giving "prominent notice" so distributors of the sofware and its derivatives may not represent a proprietary version as the only one but must